Mario Teaches Typing: Gameplay

-As Mario (center) moves through a stage, blocks and enemies with letters appear.
-The player must type the corresponding letter to break the block or defeat the enemy.
-Game statistics like time and words per minute are tracked at the bottom of the screen along with a teaching aid that displays which finger should be used to type at the time.
+As Mario (center) moves through the beginner stage, blocks and turtles with letters appear.
+The player must type the corresponding letter to break the block or defeat the Koopa Troopa.
+Statistics like time and words per minute are tracked at the bottom of the screen along with a teaching aid that displays which finger should be used to type at the time.